-Following the UK's departure from the EU in January 2020, the UK and the EU concluded a Withdrawal Agreement, which sets the terms of the UK's orderly exit from the EU, including provisions for a transition period, running until the end of 2020, with a possible extension.
-Regarding aviation, the UK and EU agreed to put in place a new comprehensive air transport agreement.
+Following the UK's departure from the EU in January 2020, the UK and the EU concluded a Withdrawal Agreement, which sets the terms of the UK's orderly exit from the EU, including provisions for a transition period, running until the end of 2020.
+Regarding aviation, the UK and EU agreed in principle to put in place a new comprehensive air transport agreement.
+In this context, more recently, the European Commission announced the intention to put forward contingency measures applicable under a no-aviation deal scenario to ensure the continued provision of air services between the UK and the EU for six months, provided the UK ensures the same.